HashTucE/MediscreenApp/README.md

     ```
     mvn package
     ```
-2. Then enter this command to deploy `Library` to your `Nexus` repository :
+2. Then enter this command to deploy `library` to your `Nexus` repository :
     ```
     mvn deploy
     ```